 Information reported to the Disclosure Committee will be disclosed in a timely manner, based on standards set forth in relevant laws and regulations, and through deliberations with relevant departments on whether such disclosure should be made.
-Pursuant to Regulation FD in the U.S., we prohibit disclosing material and non-public information to a selective forum.
+From a fair disclosure perspective, we prohibit disclosing material and non-public information to a selective forum.